 D. Use any format that makes sense to you as long as the reviewers can easily identify the relevant information for rating.

 4. Submit Your Packet

-A. Submit one (1) complete packet including the application forms in one complete Word or PDF file document to Angela Hart.
+A. Submit one (1) complete packet in a Word or PDF file document to Angela Hart.